JessieW0806/Bi-LRFusion/README.md

 Detailed tutorials will be updated in the near future.

 # acknowledge
-The work is based on mmdetection3d.
+The work is based on mmdetection3d and voxelRCNN.